nickioann/SideFetch/ConfigTemplate.md

 # Config Template

 Here is my config file for anyone to use as a template for their own.
-All text with `//` in front of them wont be shown
+All text with `//` on the back, wont be shown.

 ## `config.jsonc` file: